Health and Wellness

 - the effects of alcohol and other drugs on the body

 - the concept of consent

 - sleep science

 - Available online

-- Invitations to interview will be sent via email on Monday, March 23
+- Invitations to interview will be sent via email the week of February 22

 - Email will include a link to an online scheduling form

-Interviews will be held during the first 3 days of Spring Quarter (Monday-Wednesday).
+Interviews will be held during the week of February 29th, (Monday-Friday).
 They will be 15 minutes long, and you will meet with one or two of the PHE Leadership Team members.

 You will be asked to come prepared to teach us how to do something (anything you'd like) in 5 minutes.
 Take this in whatever direction you'd like so long as it accurately reflects your personality and public speaking skills, and don't worry about demonstrating any kind of health knowledge.
 (For example, we'd rather have you teach us how to be a superhero, how to make the perfect chocolate chip cookie, or how to make a good first impression than how to correctly use a condom.)
 You will teach us how to do something for the first 5 minutes, then we'll all chat about who you are and why you're interested in PHE for the last 10 minutes.